visgl/react-google-maps/docs/guides/interacting-with-google-maps-api.md

-# Interacting with the Google Maps API
+# Interacting with the Google Maps JavaScript API

-With the provided components, you are able to declaratively create a [Google Map](../api-reference/components/map.md) or a map with [markers](../api-reference/components/marker.md) for example.
+With the provided components, you are able to declaratively create a [Google map](../api-reference/components/map.md) or a map with [markers](../api-reference/components/marker.md) for example.

-Besides that, there are three main ways and concepts to interact with the Google Maps API on lower level with this library.
+Besides that, there are three main ways and concepts to interact with the Maps JavaScript API on lower level with this library.
-You can use the provided hooks, the refs that are available for some components or use the [`useMapsLibrary`](../api-reference/hooks/use-maps-library.md) hook to tap into other libraries and services of the Google Maps API or craft your own custom hooks.
+You can use the provided hooks, the refs that are available for some components or use the [`useMapsLibrary`](../api-reference/hooks/use-maps-library.md) hook to tap into other libraries and services of the Maps JavaScript API or craft your own custom hooks.

 ## Hooks